outpostHQ/website/content/storybook/components/datepicker.md

 ---
 title: Datepicker
-description: How to create datepicker using Numl
+description: How to create a datepicker using Numl
 ---

 ## Basic mode